The Need for Speed

 By using tools compatible with their day-to-day digital experience, students are acquiring learning skills that will continue to be relevant throughout their lives and prepare them for success in our global digital community.

 The Internet is ever growing, serving more content and delivering more data to users every day.
-Similarly, the needs for bandwidth speed keep growing.
+Similarly, the needs for bandwidth speed continue to grow.
 Every user knows the frustration of lagging downloads and garbled videos.

-Students and teachers need high-speed connections to the Internet in order to take advantage of streaming video, interactive content, and instruction via video conferencing.
+Students and teachers need high-speed connections to the Internet in order to take advantage of rich content like streaming video, interactive learning games, and video conferencing.

 Despite a wide array of content and tools available online for learning, students and teachers are stuck waiting for basic web applications to load.
 The main reason: slow school connection speeds.